-Ode to Great Hash
+Ode to a Great Roast Beef Hash

 Now I love hash.
 Especially when there’s plenty of meat and the roast used hasn’t been trimmed to death.
 There’s a really good hash at Bobby Van’s Restaurant in Bridgehampton (2393 Main Street, Tel: (631) 537-0590 ).
 It’s full of flavor and crispy hash browns.
 Occasionally I note a distinctly lower beef content.
-I always put this down to how much Prime Rib the place has left over from the night before.
-When I make our own Roast Beef Hash, I can go slightly crazy with the beef.
+I always put this down to how much was left over from the night before.
+When I make our Roast Beef Hash, I can go slightly crazy with the beef.
 The original recipe for today’s post called for just 2 cups of Cold roast beef and an identical volume of Yukon Gold Potatoes.
 I kept the potatoes at 2 cups and upped the beef to about 4.
 And this is no diet dish.
 Not with a half cup of cream added to it.
 I am sure you could substitute an equal amount of beef stock in its place but it wouldn’t be something its creator, James Beard, would advise.

-Who was this fellow named James Beard?
+Who was the inventor of this Roast Beef Hash recipe?
+A fellow named James Beard.

-The memories of James Beard and his recipes linger on.
+The memories of James Beard and his recipes linger on

 This recipe will make a hash lover out of just about anyone.